borger/scoop-galaxy-integrations/README.md

     scoop search

 #### Installing Galaxy Integrations from the Scoop Bucket
-With the galaxy integrations scoop bucket installed, run
+With the galaxy integrations scoop bucket installed and GOG Galaxy closed, run

     scoop install <galaxy-integration-name>
     # examples: